murlocbrand/juicebox/README.md

 # juicebox
-juicebox is an extremely simple media server that can stream audio.
+juicebox is an extremely simple media server that can play audio from various sources.

 ## concept
-server that you interact with via RESTful HTTP requests.
+It is as server that exposes functions and data over HTTP.
-will be able to play audio from many sources, most notably from your own collection.
+Put it in your bathroom, car, boombox or music vehicle of choice.
-you queue a track url and juicebox will stream from that url provided a plugin supports it.
+Plugin-based url processing system that converts uri to audio.

 ## features
  - all communication with the server relies on json